Skip to main content

 Popular posts from this blog

-Common Sense Social Policies and Innovation
+A Rational Framework of Social Policies and Innovation

 The intention is to improve our quality of life with less unintended consequences: grow interdependence between government, business, and nonprofits.